alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

     print("#%02x%02x%02x" % tuple(int(v * 255) for v in tint_color))
 ```

-I haven't integrated it into docstore yet, but that should be the easy bit -- finding a good way to pick tint colours was the bit I was struggling to get right.
+I haven't integrated it into docstore yet, but that should be the easy bit -- finding a good way to pick tint colours was where I struggled before.

 When I do use this code, I'll cache the k-means results and compute the tint colours on the fly.
-The k-means results take a while to create and they don't change.
+The k-means results take a while to create and they shouldn't change.
-Caching the data will give me more flexibility to keep tweaking the tint colours if I get more ideas.
+Caching those results will make it easier for me to keep tweaking the function that picks the tint colour, if/when I get more ideas.

 When I wrote the original version of this code on Thursday night, it was right at the limit of my understanding.
-It worked, but it was spaghetti code with a lot of unrelated pieces that I couldn't really follow.
+It worked, but it was spaghetti code with a lot of unnecessary pieces that I could barely follow.
-Writing it out in detail has helped me understand why it works, the key ideas, and why it's better than other attempts I've made in the past.
+Writing it out in detail has helped me understand why it works, the key ideas, and why it works better than my other attempts.
 The new code is also a lot clearer to read.

 I hope you found this post interesting, and maybe it gave you some ideas for your own code.
-But the main value for me is better understanding of this tricky code, and that'll make it easier for me to maintain and update it in the future.
+But the main value for me is better understanding of this tricky code, which will make it easier for me to maintain and update it in the future.
 If you're ever struggling with a bit of code, I really can recommend writing it out in detail as a way to understand it better.